ClemensElflein/openmower.de/content/en/docs/contributions/sa-series-notes/index.md

 ### ESC's

 - Download VESCtool and learn to connect to the x3 ESCs and upload the write XML config file onto each ESC for the SA650ECO (which is broadly similar).
 I have set my mow motor max rpms to 12500 I think, FYI.  https://github.com/ClemensElflein/OpenMower/tree/main/configs/xESC

+### UI
+In the above build there are no functional buttons on the mower itself... everything needs doing in the mower webs interface, or you can set up your own UI using HomeAssistant or NodeRed for example.